MARKTHERENCE/TrueSim-MK-Profiles/README.md

 - Kitty Hawk Quattro Preamp
 - Krank Krankenstein
 - Laney Klipp 100
+- Legend Rock 'n Roll Series
+  - The "1st & 2nd Stage" and "3rd Stage" circuits must be used together for the amp model to work as intended.
+This was done to compensate for the maximum number of visible pots that TrueSim could support.
+  - For the "Lead Mode" channel, adjust the Input gain by +6dB or the Input knob at 6 (1 o'clock), which is equivalent to a +18dB boost.
-- Marshall Silver Jubilee²
+- Marshall Silver Jubilee
+  - For the intended "rhythm clip" effect (diode clipping), adjust the Input knob at 6 (1 o'clock), which is equivalent to a +6dB boost.
 - Orange Rockerverb
 - Orange Thunderverb
 - Peavey Triple XXX

-### Notes
-- I intended to write all the channels but this amp model is quite CPU intensive in particular, even with x0.5 oversampling nor multithreading.
-This will be brought up to NaLex at some point.¹
-- For the intended "rhythm clip" effect (diode clipping), either adjust the Input gain by +6dB or the Input knob at 6 (1 o'clock).²

 # Special Thanks
 - [Every person mentioned in the Special Thanks section of the README.md from the Amplex-MK-Presets repo]( https://github.com/MARKTHERENCE/Amplex-MK-Presets/tree/main#special-thanks )